tkerby/flipperzero-firmware-wPlugins/ReadMe.md

 <a name="support"></a>

 - Keep Your Flipper Up To Date With [PATREON membership](https://www.patreon.com/RogueMaster/membership)
-- [PATREON for daily compiled releases](https://www.patreon.com/RogueMaster) for nearly ALL updates.
-GitHub releases will occur weekly or with OFW version updates.
+- [PATREON for frequent compiled releases](https://www.patreon.com/RogueMaster) for nearly ALL updates.
+GitHub releases will occur monthly.
 - [Contact me on Discord/Patreon to RENAME your Flipper or for GIF conversion for Flipper Zero](https://www.patreon.com/RogueMaster/membership)
 - [:fire: PATREON ANIMATION BUILDS AVAILABLE](https://www.patreon.com/RogueMaster/membership): [ALL](https://www.patreon.com/posts/animation-all-v4-77935728) (For Preview Only), Android, ANIMSWITCHER, 420, 420+18, Anime Only, Anime+420, Anime+420+18, BMO, CHERRY 18+, CyberPunk77, DBZ, Dolphin, GTA, HACKZ, ManifestSwitcher, MARIO, MARVEL, No Anim, ONE PIECE, P0KEMON, Pwnagotchi, RM 18PLUS, RM SELECT, RM SELECT + 18PLUS, RM MINIMAL (default on GitHub), SAO, SCIENCE, SCIFI, SJUMP, SQUATCH, VIRUS, WATCHDOGS AND STOCK with assets updated to look like stock.
 ANIMSWITCHER, Anime and RM Select builds are very large and can slow down F0.
 - [VIDEO PREVIEW FOR ALL ANIMATIONS](https://www.patreon.com/posts/august-2023-all-87925007)